 - Use an immersion blender or regular blender and puree the soup - you may need to do it in two batches depending on the size of your blender.

-- Once it's smooth, return to the pot and add the sour cream, salt and pepper and whisk until the sour cream is incorporated.
+- Once it's smooth, return to the pot and add the sour cream, salt and pepper. whisk until the sour cream is incorporated.

-What is your favorite soup?
+What is your favorite potato soup recipe?
 I’d love to hear in the comments!
-Also you know what would go so well with this recipe?
-This slow cooker Mississippi pot roast!

 See a video on how to make this loaded baked potato soup here:

 I hope you enjoyed this loaded potato soup!
 If you’re interested in another delicious soup recipe, try our sweet potato and squash bisque: